 A highly educated and growing middle-class creates a wealth of opportunities for foreign investors in Argentina.
 Add onto this a highly varied landscape, a wealth of natural resources and strong agricultural sector and you have the perfect mix for highly profitable business opportunities.
 However, many are not sure how to penetrate the market.
 Should they export?
 Should they buy shares in an existing company?
 Should they create Branch Company?
 All these options have advantages and disadvantages and it is very factor dependent.
 However, there is one investment strategy that comes out on top – the formation of a company in Argentina.
 The process can be somewhat complicated, however, making partnering with a local firm can prove to be a strategic business move.

-Which Type of Company Structure Should I Choose for My Business?
+How do I form a Company?
+What Type of Company Structure Should I Choose for my Business?

 For foreigners, there are plenty of different company types that can be formed.
 Each one slightly different.
 As a member of a recently formed Argentinian company, I have seen that there are definitely some options which are more attractive and less complex than others.
 See below the 3 most attractive types for companies for foreigners to form in Argentina and what their requirements, advantages, and disadvantages are.